 2 | Drain the water and place the beans or seeds into a clean mason jar or sprouting container.

-If you’re using a mason jar, cover with the lid or cloth/screen and lay the jar on its side and distribute the seeds or beans along the bottom so that they are not too stacked on each other.
-Also, keep the opening of the jar unblocked so that there is plenty of space for air to flow in and out.
-It is best to put the jar on a cookie sheet or some other portable, flat surface since some water will remain from the soaking.
+If you’re using a mason jar, cover it with the lid or a cloth/screen, lay the jar on its side, and distribute the seeds or beans along the bottom so they are not too tightly packed.
+Also, keep the jar opening unblocked so there is plenty of space for air to flow in and out.
+It is best to place the jar on a cookie sheet or another portable, flat surface, since some water will remain from the soaking.

-If you’re using sprouting containers, which is what I use, just put in the seeds, stack them, and let ’em grow!
+If you’re using sprouting containers, as I do, just put in the seeds, stack them, and let ’em grow!

 3 | Keep the jar or containers in your “growing area” (wherever that might be).